NovatecConsulting/developer-security-training/Challenges/Challenge 1: Broken Access Control/README.md

 # Challenge Collection 1: Broken Access Control

 **Broken Access Control** comprises security flaws caused by fragile implemented access rights in web applications.
-The decision whether an user is allowed to call a certain resource depends on factors like the confidentiality of the requested source and the role of the requesting user.
+The decision whether a user is allowed to call a certain resource depends on factors like the confidentiality of the requested source and the role of the requesting user.
 However, security gaps in this area are common, because several contents haven't been secured enough in programming.
 This can lead to horrible consequences, as an unauthorized user is able to take over the administration and obtain, manipulate or delete important and sensitive data.

    * [Prepare for the challenges:](#prepare-for-the-challenges)
    * [Challenge 1.1: Find the Score Board with the challenge overview](#challenge-11-find-the-score-board-with-the-challenge-overview)